tophat/yvm/README.md

 ```

 ### Upgrade

-To upgrade yvm to the lastes version either install as normal, or run
+To upgrade yvm to the lastest version either install as normal, or run

 ```bash
 yvm update-self
 ```